Rotaville/api-docs/source/includes/_workplaces.md

 ID | The ID of the workplace to delete

 <aside class="warning">Only workplaces "owned" by the api user can be deleted.</aside>

+<aside class="warning">WARNING: Deleting a workplace is PERMANENT.
+There is no <em>undo</em>.
+All employees, all rotas, and all shifts (historical and future), in the workplace will be permanently deleted.</aside>